Ecxo/TiraLabra/Readme.md

 Calculates path on an image with A* search.
+See docs for information in Finnish.